Counties 2 Durham & Northumberland

 Counties 2 Durham & Northumberland, formerly known as Durham/Northumberland 2, is an English rugby union league at the eighth tier of the domestic competition for teams from North East England.
 The champions and runner-up are promoted to Counties 1 Durham & Northumberland and the bottom two clubs are relegated to Counties 3 Durham & Northumberland.
 Each season two teams from Durham/Northumberland 2 are picked to take part in the RFU Senior Vase (a national competition for clubs at level 8) - one affiliated with the Durham County RFU, the other with the Northumberland RFU.
 Ponteland won their fourth title in 2020 with Sunderland also promoted.

+Participating clubs 2025–26

+Departing were Durham University and Gateshead, promoted to Counties 1 Durham & Northumberland as champions and runners-up respectively.
+DMP Elizabethans (12th) would have been relegated to Counties 3 Durham & Northumberland but instead withdrew from league competition.

+Participating clubs 2024–25

+Departing were Horden and Peterlee and Darlington, promoted to DN1 as champions and runners-up respectively.
+Whitby (11th) and Seaham (12th) were relegated to DN3.